Boston College Eagles men's basketball: 2017–18 Season

 Boston College continued their upward trend in the '17–'18 season, finishing 7–11 in ACC play and with an overall record of 19–16.
-This was their first winning basketball record since the 2010-2011 season.
-During the '17–'18 season Eagles beat #1 Duke Blue Devils at home on December 9, 2017, to open ACC play.
-Before this, their last win over Duke was in the 2008-09 season, beating them 80–74 at home.
-The Eagles also gave the eventual #1 Virginia a scare on the road, yet missed the final shot of the game to fall 58–59.
-In the ACC tournament, Boston College won two games, first beating Georgia Tech, and then upsetting 5th ranked NC State before falling to #4 Clemson in the quarterfinals.
+This was their first winning basketball record since the 2010–2011 season.
+During the '17–'18 season Eagles beat No. 1 Duke Blue Devils at home on December 9, 2017, to open ACC play.
+Before this, their last win over Duke was in the 2008–09 season, beating them 80–74 at home.
+The Eagles also gave the eventual No. 1 Virginia a scare on the road, yet missed the final shot of the game to fall 58–59.
+In the ACC tournament, Boston College won two games, first beating Georgia Tech, and then upsetting 5th ranked NC State before falling to No. 4 Clemson in the quarterfinals.
 Junior forward Jerome Robinson had a career year, averaging 20.8 points, good for second in the ACC behind Duke's Marvin Bagley III.
 Robinson finished second in voting for ACC player of the year, also behind Bagley III, and was eventually named an All-American Honorable Mention.
 After the season ended, Jerome Robinson declared for the 2018 NBA draft, and was selected 13th overall by the Los Angeles Clippers.